500-476-Great Vocals

 Writer/Composer: Johnny Mercer (1944)

 This beautiful easy listening sound was wonderfully vocalized by a quartet that went through many changes in the 1940s / 1950s (including Jo Stafford), but that was the norm in those days.
-They sang with Tommy Dorsey’s Big Band and backed up singers such as Frank Sinatra.
+They sang with Tommy Dorsey’s Big Band and backed up singers such as Frank Sinatra, and they remained popular after the demise of the Big Bands after the 1940s.
 This was a massive, big hit led by their great, smooth harmonies and extraordinary uplifting sound, referred to as the sound of the 40s during the war years.
 It concludes, “So dream…when the day is through / Dream…and they might come true / Things are not as bad as they seem / So dream, dream, dream.”
 How could you not dream?…Splendid, Transcendent, and Reassuring!

 Link - With the Ernie Felice quartet 1945.